 In this article, I’m going to explain the three major reasons why you should be doing reset deadlifts over touch-and-go.

 However, as I Googled this topic, I saw some pretty ridiculous claims on why people were advocating for touch-and-go deadlifts.
-So I’m also going to share some of these cringeworthy reasons and for each of these points, I will argue why reset deadlifts can either achieve the same or better outcomes.
+So I’m also going to share some of these claims and I will argue why reset deadlifts can either achieve the same or better outcomes.

 Please don’t listen to the internet gurus who tell you that touch-and-go deadlifts are better.